 After customers enter their email address and submit it, the system checks if the email address is present in your Chargebee site.
 If the email address is not present, then the customer will get an error that the email address provided was not found.
 If it is present, the customer will receive a confirmation email with a link to create their account with the password.
 Once customer created the account, they can access the portal any time using their credentials.

-For example, if you include the portal signup URL mail merge field in the Subscription Created email notification, when customers sign up, they will receive the email with the URL to create their customer portal account.
-Here the portal signup URL mail merge field is the appropriate one, as customers are signing up for the first time.
+For example, if you include the portal signup URL mail merge field in the Subscription Created email notification.
+When customers sign up, they will receive the email with the URL to create their customer portal account.
+Here the portal signup URL mail merge field is appropriate, as customers are signing up for the first time.

 When the customer portal is enabled, your customers can login and: